 Making the third-party liability claim filing

-The insurer will inform you whether you should claim yourself or if they will do it for you.
+The insurer will inform you whether you should file the claim yourself or if they will do it for you.
 Using the other driver’s insurance provider’s online claims site is the easiest way to file a third-party vehicle insurance claim.

 The other driver’s insurance company will appoint a claims adjuster for you and begin determining who was at fault, validating your submitted data, and finalizing the third-party claim.